rur/treetop/README.markdown

 [![GoDoc](https://godoc.org/github.com/rur/treetop?status.svg)](https://godoc.org/github.com/rur/treetop)

-### A tool to create request handlers for nested templates in Go
+### Create request handlers for nested templates in Go

 The Treetop library makes it easier to build HTML endpoints using a hierarchy of nested templates, as supported by the Go standard library <sup>[[html/template](https://golang.org/pkg/html/template/)]</sup>.

 - Lightweight by design
 - No 3rd-party dependencies
-- Support for a HTML hot-swap protocol (see [Online DEMO](https://treetop-demo.herokuapp.com/))
+- Protocol for HTML hot-swapping (see [Online DEMO](https://treetop-demo.herokuapp.com/))

 #### Template Hierarchy

 Parent and child templates are paired with individual handler functions.
-Templates are combined in different configurations to bind endpoints to a router.
+Templates can be assembled in different ways to bind endpoints to your application router.

                              BaseFunc(…)